AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

 This six-session short course introduces the quantitative analysis of infrared spectroscopy data using the R programming language.
 Infrared spectroscopy is a rapid, non-destructive, and cost-effective sensing technique with extensive applications in soil, plant, agricultural, and environmental sciences.

-The course combines lectures, practical exercises, and interactive demonstrations.
-Participants will work with real spectral datasets and will have regular opportunities to ask questions throughout the sessions.
+The course combines lectures with practical exercises and interactive demonstrations.
+Participants will work with real spectral data and will have opportunities to ask questions throughout the sessions.

 The programme covers:

-* principles of visible, near-infrared, and mid-infrared spectroscopy;
+* the principles of visible, near-infrared, and mid-infrared spectroscopy;
 * interpretation of spectral wavelengths and molecular vibrations;
 * handling and pre-processing raw spectral data;
 * exploratory spectral analysis using principal component analysis;